NanGuerr/NanGuerr/README.md

 ---

-> [!NOTE]
-> *That conquers limits by a steadfast state.
-Be not impatient in delay, But wait as one who understands; When spirit rises and commands, The gods are ready to obey.*
+*That conquers limits by a steadfast state.
+Be not impatient in delay, But wait as one who understands; When spirit rises and commands, The gods are ready to obey.* — *Wheeler Wilcox*
->
-> — *Wheeler Wilcox*

 ## *Ultima actualización: Agosto 2028*
 *Cada minuto que pasa es una oportunidad para cambiarlo todo*